 I’m a software developer with over 20 years of experience, primarily designing, developing, and deploying web-based applications; mainly in PHP but recently in Golang.
 In addition, I’m also an experienced online educator, technical writer, and trainer, having written over 150 articles, published 3 books and 6 online courses, and launched two podcasts in the last ten years.

-I’m originally from Rockhampton, in Queensland, Australia, but now living in Wendelstein, (just outside of Nuremberg), Germany.
 I’ve been developing web-based software since 1999 and just love writing it, any chance I can get.
 It might seem strange, but I just love to write and debug code because it’s both personally satisfying, and because I’ve seen how much well-designed and developed applications have helped people.

 When I’m not writing software, I regularly share what I know — and what I’m continuing to learn — about web development on the blog, my YouTube channel, podcast, and products.
 What’s more, I’ve delivered a number of talks at international conferences and user groups.